MicrosoftDocs/visualstudio-docs/docs/install/uninstall-visual-studio.md

 ## Remove all files

-If you experience a catastrophic error and can't uninstall Visual Studio by using the previous instructions, there is a "last resort" option that you can use.
+If you experience a catastrophic error and can't uninstall Visual Studio by using the previous instructions, there is a "last resort" option that you can consider using instead.
 For more information about how to remove all Visual Studio installation files and product information completely, see the [Remove Visual Studio](remove-visual-studio.md) page.

 [!INCLUDE[install_get_support_md](includes/install_get_support_md.md)]